Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

 ![](./images/sw_overlap_timeline_trace.PNG)

 As seen above in *OpenCL API Calls* of the *Host* section with the yellow marking, the red segments are shorter in width indicating that the processing time of the host CPU is now overlapping with FPGA processing, which improved the overall application execution time.
-In the previous steps, the host was completely blocked until the FPGA processing was complete.
+In the previous steps, the host remained completely idle until the FPGA finished all its processing.

 4. Exit the SDAccel application to return to the terminal.